Online Learning in Iterated Prisoner's Dilemma to Mimic Human Behavior: Results: Algorithms' Tournament

 \section{Results: Algorithms' Tournament}

-\textbf{Game settings.} The payoffs are set as the classical IPD game: $R=5, T=3, P=1, S=0$.
-Following \cite{rapoport1965prisoner}, we created create standardized payoff measures from the R, S, T, P values using two differences between payoffs associated with important game outcomes, both normalized by the difference between the temptation to defect and being a sucker when cooperating as the other defects.
+\textbf{Game settings.} The payoffs are set as the classical IPD game: $T=5, R=3, P=1, S=0$.
+Following \cite{rapoport1965prisoner}, we create create standardized payoff measures from the R, S, T, P values using two differences between payoffs associate with important game outcomes, both normalized by the difference between the temptation to defect and being a sucker when cooperating as the other defects.

 \textbf{State representations.} In most IPD literature, the state is defined the pair of previous actions of self and opponent.
-Studies suggested that only one single previous state is needed to define any prisoner’s dilemma strategy \cite{press2012iterated}.
+Studies suggest that only one single previous state is needed to define any prisoner’s dilemma strategy \cite{press2012iterated}.
 However, as we are interested in understanding the role of three levels of information (no information, with context but without state, and with both context and state), we expand the state representation to account for the past $n$ pairs of actions as the history (or memory) for the agents.
-For contextual bandits algorithms, this history is their context.
-For reinforcement learning algorithms, this history is their state representation.
-In the following sections, we will present the results in which the memory is set to be the past 5 action pairs (denoted $Mem=5$; $Mem=1$ in Appendix).
+For CB algorithms, this history is their context.
+For RL algorithms, this history is their state representation.
+In the following sections, we will present the results in which the memory is set to be the past 5 action pairs.

 \textbf{Learning settings.} In all experiments, the discount factor $\gamma$ was set to be 0.95.
 The exploration is included with $\epsilon$-greedy algorithm with $\epsilon$ set to be 0.05 (except for the algorithms that already have an exploration mechanism).
 The learning rate was polynomial $\alpha_t(s, a) = 1/n_t(s, a)^{0.8}$, which was shown in previous work to be better in theory and in practice \cite{even2003learning}.
-All experiments were performed and averaged for at least 100 runs, and over 50 or 60 steps of dueling actions from the initial state.
+All experiments were performed and averaged for at least 100 runs, and over 50 steps of dueling actions from the initial state.